infracamp/infracamp/docs/mission/index.md

 The microservice approach allows superiority from the whole spectrum of development by using common interfaces and tooling.

-## Agile manifesto

-We consent to and live the [agile manifesto](https://agilemanifesto.org/principles.html):

-- Our highest priority is to satisfy the customer through early and continuous delivery of valuable software
-- Working software is the primary measure of progress
-- The best architectures, requirements, and designs emerge from self-organizing teams
-- Business people and developers work together daily throughout the project
-- Build projects around motivated individuals.
-Give them the environment and support they need, and trust them to get the job done.
-- The most efficient and effective method of conveying information to and within a development team is face-to-face conversation

 ## Open source statement